MacArthur Lane: College

 As a junior (1966), Lane gained 558 yards in only 73 rushing attempts, a 7.6 yards per carry average.
 As a senior (1967), he rushed for 634 yards on 98 carries (6.4 yards per carry).
 He averaged 6.9 yards per carry for his final two seasons.
 His 7.6 yards per carry as a junior was the highest in the nation for any college running back; and his 6.4 yards per carry the following year was 5th highest among all college running backs.
 In 1967, he was second in the nation to O. J. Simpson in rushing, when a torn thigh muscle caused him to miss his last four games.
 In a September 23, 1967 game against West Texas State, Lane ran for a career-high 207 yards on 20 carries, with two touchdowns.
 His 6.9 career yards per carry average ranks third in Utah State history for players with over 1,000 career yards (through 2024).

 Lane even handled kickoffs (very successfully) for Utah State at times.

 Utah State went from a 4–6 record in 1966 to 7–2–1 the following year.
 His teammates at Utah State included, among others, future NFL running back Altie Taylor and NFL defensive tackle Bill Staley.

 Lane was selected to play in the August 1968 College All-Star Game against the Green Bay Packers in Chicago, receiving two votes for most valuable college player in the game.

+Lane also was also a thrower for the Utah State Aggies track and field team.
+He won the shot put at an April 1966 meeting where his appearance was described as a surprise.

 Professional football

 St. Louis Cardinals

-The 26-year old Lane was the 13th overall selection of the 1968 NFL/AFL draft, taken by the St. Louis Cardinals.
+The 26-year old Lane was the 13th overall selection in the first round of the 1968 NFL/AFL draft, taken by the St. Louis Cardinals.
 Lane was seldom used during his first two years in St. Louis (1968-69), totaling only 167 yards in 48 rushing attempts.
 The Cardinals intended to start Lane in his second year, but a series of injuries prevented this.